 - We also offer you a travel accompaniment service for your employees abroad and your guests from foreign countries,

 - And, as needed, we provide the necessary simultaneous interpreting facilities, as well as the technical equipment.

 Price per Line

-A standard line consists of 52 characters including spaces (net price plus value-added tax).
+A standard line consists of 52 characters including spaces.
 The calculation occurs by counting the Latin letters of the written text.

 Minimum Order Value

 - For languages marked with a1, the minimum order value is 25 euros plus 16% value-added tax.